Canon AV-1 Review: Film Photography Made Fun

 Metering

 When shooting, I tend to want to maintain the highlights in the scene, so I generally expose for them.
 This is easy on a modern camera, such as my Fujifilm X-T5, because it has an electronic viewfinder, and I can see what I’m getting before I release the shutter.
-But on a film camera, there’s no way to be sure other than by using a light meter to measure the incident light (light hitting the subject, not reflected from it), so we heavily rely on TTL metering.
+But on a film camera, there’s no way to be sure other than using a light meter to measure incident light (light hitting the subject, not reflected from it), so we rely heavily on TTL metering.
 In the case of the Canon AV-1, the camera does a great job.
 On a bright, sunny day, it maintained the highlights pretty well.

 Suppose you carry a light meter around and want to adjust the exposure because the camera is getting it wrong (or you’re cheating with your digital camera to set your exposure).
 You can use the ASA (ISO) setting as the exposure compensation because altering the ASA setting fools the camera’s metering into over- or under-exposing.
 Lowering by one stop (200 to 100, for example) would reduce metering sensitivity by one stop and drop the shutter speed by one stop.
 Raising it would do the opposite.